Recreational vessels, yachts and small craft

 If the situation isn’t life-threatening, but you still need to pause your journey, you must get our permission first.
 An officer will tell you what other requirements you must meet.

-Taking duty free items out of NZ
+Taking duty free items out of New Zealand

-You can only load duty-free consumable items when you’re about to depart NZ.
-The duty-free business or ship’s providore must email us the completed requisition form no more than 12 hours before you leave.
+You can only load duty-free consumable items when you’re about to depart New Zealand.

 Keep receipts for any duty-free purchases you’re claiming, as we may inspect them.